martinskalicky/skepy-pf/README.md

     * Once the page has reloaded, click the **"setup tables"**, and then **"fix columns/keys"**.
       </br></br>

-    4. **Go back to your console and insert the eve universe dump with this command:**
+   4.**Go back to your console and insert the eve universe dump with this command:**

        ```shell
        docker-compose exec pfdb /bin/sh -c "unzip -p eve_universe.sql.zip | mysql -u root -p\$MYSQL_ROOT_PASSWORD eve_universe";

        ```
-    5. **When everthing works, configure Traefik correctly for production**
+   5.**When everthing works, configure Traefik correctly for production**

         * Remove the staging CA server line [(#89)](https://github.com/goryn-clade/pathfinder-containers/blob/master/docker-compose.yml#L89) from `docker-compose.yml`.
         * Delete the `./letsencrypt/acme.json` configuration file so Let's Encrypt will get a new certificate.</br></br>